joseph-m-rutherford/sudoku-julia/README.md

 # sudoku-julia
 Solving Sudoku puzzles the fun way -- with programming!

-Copyright 2021 Joseph M. Rutherford
+Copyright (c) 2021, Joseph M. Rutherford

-This project is what happened when I solved a Sudoku puzzle, and took note of the process my brain followed to compose a solution.
-Once I could see an algorithm, I was hooked and knew I needed to code it up.
-Then I consulted with a family-member on how she solved the puzzles, and I saw that there really was a lot of fun to be had in the process of the solution.
+All rights reserved.
+Code and documenatation provided under the license in the LICENSE file.

-If I wanted to solve puzzles, of course I could just go find any of a number of solutions already available, which isn't any fun.
-I've been looking for an excuse to learn Julia, so this project really is about me learning to solve an interesting problem in a new language.
-It just so happens that one needs a goal in order to progress, so solving Sudokus is a means to the end of learning.
+This project is about me learning to solve an interesting problem (Sudoku puzzles) in a new programming language.
+The primary goal is for me to learn Julia, and learning about a popular puzzle is secondary.
+The concrete goal of solving the puzzles is but a means to the end of learning.
+If this helps anyone else learn, too, then all the better!

-This project was ironed out in some spare time between Thanksgiving 2021 and the initialization of the repository on December 17, 2021.
+The initial form of this project was ironed out in some spare time between Thanksgiving 2021 and the initialization of the repository on December 17, 2021.

 Everything in the repository is covered by the contents of LICENSE